INTeniola/monie-hackathon/README.md

 # Moniepoint Analytics

-This is a project for the Moniepoint Hackathon (Feb 2025).
+This is a project submission for the Moniepoint Hackathon.
 It includes a backend built with Flask and a frontend built with React and TypeScript.
 It also includes an interactive python notebook where I tested my initial code.
 The main project submission is in the monie-shop-analytics folder, the other files and folders are included as a guide to the problem solving process.

 ## Features
 - Analyzes sales data from Monieshop.
-- Displays metrics like highest sales volume, most sold product, etc.
+- Displays metrics like highest sales volume, most sold product, peak sales houretc.

 ## Tech Stack
 - **Frontend**:
-  - Vite (for fast builds and development)
+  - Vite
-  - TypeScript (for type safety)
+  - TypeScript
-  - React (for building the UI)
+  - React
-  - shadcn-ui (for pre-built, customizable components)
+  - shadcn-ui
-  - Tailwind CSS (for utility-first styling)
+  - Tailwind CSS
 - **Backend**:
   - Flask (Python web framework)